zopefoundation/ZODB/doc/guide/transactions-and-threading.rst

    >>> exec(src)

-Here, when we used ``as``, we got a connection, not a transaction.
-This is because a new connection is opened by the :meth:`~ZODB.DB.transaction`` method.
-A new transaction manager was used as well.
+This opens a connection, assignes it it's own context manager, and executes the nested code in a transaction.
+We used ``as conn2`` to get the connection.
+The transaction boundaries are defined ``with`` statement.

 Getting a connection's transaction manager
 ------------------------------------------